Plain English Web Glossary

 Broadband

-More and more churches are getting broadband.
-In a nutshell it’s like getting a large hose pipe (see bandwidth).
+Most churches already have broadband.
+In a nutshell it's like getting your Internet connection through a large hose pipe (see bandwidth).
 It makes using the Internet much faster than with a standard dialup modem.
-For example, downloading a document (such as a Word file) from the Internet may take 2 minutes on a normal dialup modem but only 12 seconds on a broadband connection.
+For example, downloading a document (such as a Word file) from the Internet may take 2 minutes on a normal dialup modem but only seconds on a broadband connection.
 Dialup modems normally use your phone line, preventing voice calls whenever you are on the Internet, whereas broadband connections allow you to use your phone simultaneously.
+In some developing nations dialup is the only option.

 Browser

 Software for viewing web pages.
-Browsers (or Internet Browsers) are often free, either to download or from CDs on magazines or at supermarket tills.
+Browsers (or Internet Browsers) are normally free.
 The most popular browser is made by Microsoft and called Internet Explorer.
 If you have a PC it will already be on your computer.
+The other main browsers are Google Chrome, Firefox and Safari.

 Cyberspace